ligadata-shilpa/Kamanja/trunk/MetadataAPI/src/test/resources/SampleAdapterMessageBindingsUnitTests.md

 **_NOTE_: All of the adapters are defined in trunk/MetadataAPI/src/test/resources/Metadata/config/ClusterConfig.1.4.0.json.
 The com.botanical.* messages mentioned are defined in trunk/MetadataAPI/src/test/resources/Metadata/message/.
 See the _Test Setup_ below.**

 What follows is a number of annotated examples that illustrate the bindings and how one might use them to configure a cluster.
 The local kamanja command is used here.
 See [The wiki page for the MetadataAPI service] to see the service rendition of commands like these.

+First the pretty-printed JSON is presented that will be submitted followed by the _kamanja_ command that ingests a _flattened_ version of the same JSON presented as the value to the _FROMSTRING_ named parameter.
+Where appropriate commentary is presented that further explain details about the JSON and/or the ingestion command.

 **Input Adapter Message Binding**